duncanbb/Dollar_DOM/README.md

 handling, AJAX requests, and HTML element manipulation.
 A short rundown of some of the major features:

-* DOM manipulation through methods like .on to add eventHandler callbacks on(eventName, callback) {
+* DOM manipulation through methods like .on to add eventHandler callbacks:

+  on(eventName, callback) {
     this.htmls.forEach(node => {
       node.addEventListener(eventName, callback);